Deta-prepactual/add-to-web3/README.md

 ### `wrap_with_directory`

-_Default_ `false`

-Should the `path_to_add` be wrapped in a diretory when creating the IPFS DAG.
-For most folks using this action the default of `false` is fine.

-This is the opposite of the default that web3.storage uses, as this action is commonly used to add a directory that contains a static website to IPFS.
-In that case you want the path_to_add to become the root cid so you can host your site at `https://<cid>.ipfs.dweb.link` rather than `https://<cid>.ipfs.dweb.link/<path_to_add>`.

 If you do want to capture the `path_to_add` path itself in the IPFS DAG then you want to set `wrap_with_directory:true`.